ristica/wcf-error-handling/README.md

 # wcf

-error handling through base class of the service
+error handling through base class of the service (no IErrorHandler nor IServiceBehavior implementation)